valflrt/smarticles-fork/README.md

 ## How to use the app

-Press the `randomize` button to spawn particles from a ne
+Press the `randomize` button to spawn particles from a new randomized seed.

-w randomized seed.
 Then, press the `play` button to run the simulation.

 Here are the app's general controls: